Disability insurance is exactly what it describes: insurance that kicks in if you are ever disabled and unable to work.

 I always recommend having at least six months worth of full living expenses in savings.
-It’ll make you feel less stressed.
+It'll make you feel less stressed.
 Further, you can now get a decent online savings rate after the Fed raised interest rates multiple times since the end of 2015.
-Check out CIT Bank for some of the highest savings interest rates today.

 Own-Occupation and Any-Occupation Coverage

 There are two types of disability insurance coverage:

 - Own-Occupation: Will replace part of your income if your disability prevents you from working in your specific field even if you could find work in another field.
 For example, if you make $5,000 a month as a welder and burn your hand badly, your disability insurance may pay $3,000 a month after the elimination period is over.

 - Any-Occupation: Will replace part of your income only if your disability prevents you from finding any work in any field.
 You might injure your back as a professional athlete, but you might still be able to work as an announcer like Klay Thompson did for the Warriors after he tour his ACL.
 But if he someone couldn't do anything else to earn, an any-occupation policy would kick in.